-- 85% of clients leave with the same or more financial resources than when they entered
+3. 89% of consumers leave with the same or more financial resources than when they entered.

 Mariners Inn makes every attempt to streamline the process of admission for our consumers.
-Clients interested in services should dial the Institute for Populations Health’s 24-hour access line (800-467-2452).
+Clients interested in services should dial the Detroit Wayne Mental Health Authority's 24-hour access line (800-241-4949).
 Clients who many need assistance with this process can visit our front service desk for assistance.

 Once clients are approved for treatment they will undergo an initial intake process with one of our Shift Monitors where they will go over and sign all initial paperwork.
 Clients are then given a bed and accepted into treatment.
 Within the first 4 days of admission, clients will meet with the Intake Counselor where they will complete the admission process and are assigned a counselor.